 The Alberta Building Code requires a radon remediation system rough-in installation for all new construction projects.
 If you are adding to the footprint of your home, this will affect your renovation.

 Radon is a naturally occurring gas that is invisible, odourless and tasteless.
 When diluted by the air, it does not cause problems.
 When concentrated in enclosed space, however, it has been linked to serious health issues.

 The rough-in installation allows for future remediation of radon gas, if required.
 After the space is built, if testing shows that the levels of radon are above the Health Canada threshold of 200 Becquerel per metres cubed (a Becquerel is a unit of radioactivity), an extraction system will be easy to install because of the existing rough-in.

 For the purpose of your addition building permit application, a rough-in detail drawing is required to show a sealed air barrier, an open end pipe to collect soil gas, granular material beneath the slab, and a capped/labelled stub up for future use.

 For more information on radon mitigation, please contact Health Canada.
-If you have specific questions regarding installation requirements for your radon rough-in, please contact our Technical Assistance Centre.
+If you have specific questions regarding installation requirements for your radon rough-in, please contact our Technical Assistance Centre or call 311.